 National law firm Gateley Plc has advised Everton Football Club on two of the biggest sponsorship deals in the Club’s history.

-The firm’s Manchester-based Sports Sector team worked closely alongside the Everton FC in house team on both its new main partner/shirt sponsorship deal with online gaming company SportPesa, announced yesterday (15 May 2017) and its multi-million-pound training ground naming rights deal with USM Holdings, which was announced earlier this year.
+The firm’s Manchester-based Sports sector team worked closely alongside the Everton FC in-house team on both its new main partner/ shirt sponsorship deal with online gaming company SportPesa, announced on 15 May 2017 and its multi-million-pound training ground naming rights deal with USM Holdings, which was announced earlier this year.

 John Burns, partner at Gateley Plc, said: “These two deals represent the most lucrative commercial partnerships of their kind in Everton’s long history so it’s been great for us as a team to have helped the Club realise these opportunities.
 These are exciting times for Everton and we look forward to working closely with them going forward.”

 Everton’s Head of Legal Services, Chris Anderson, added: “Both of these deals were complex, challenging and needed to be done on tight timescales.
 It was crucial to have advisers that understood the football industry and were able to deliver practical common sense solutions.
 Even more impressive was the way the team worked collaboratively on an integrated basis with the Club to deliver.”